aaronshaver/western-sea-walls-idle-game/roadmap.md

 # Roadmap

-## Animation basic scaffolding
+## Fri 9 May: Animation basic scaffolding

 - add failing TDD test and then to Game object: tickLengthInMilliseconds, default 2000
 - Probably don’t need to remove and add divs.
 Can just check to see if text and/or css class are changing
 - See if water tile CSS can inherit from a generic tile css for borders/etc.
 - water: 25% chance to render dash instead of tilde: will let me test game speed!

-## Getting ready for more than just water tiles
+## Mon 12 May: Getting ready for more than just water tiles

-- Update design: grid contains generic Tile objects; Water/etc. inherits from Tile; each Tile has add remove functions; enforces max 2 length etc for water plus other tiles; rename existing tile stuff to entity
+- grid contains generic Tile objects;
+- Water/etc. inherits from Tile
+- each Tile has add/remove functions (never removes water)
+- enforces max 2 length etc for water plus other tiles
+- rename existing tile folder/etc. to entities

-## Other
+## Medium-term

 - Clicking a tile immediately pauses the game + brings up a Vertically centered Bootstrap modal with Info + Actions
 - Do a timed helper Bootstrap toast to tell people to click Tiles (https://getbootstrap.com/docs/5.3/components/toasts/)